Star Wars: The Clone Wars (film): Critical response

 On Rotten Tomatoes, the film has an approval rating of 18% based on 171 reviews and a rating of 4.20 out of 10.
 The critics consensus reads: "Mechanical animation and a less-than stellar script make The Clone Wars a pale shadow of George Lucas' once great franchise."
 On Metacritic, the film has a score of 35 out of 100 based on 30 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.
 This made it the lowest-rated Star Wars film on all three websites.

 Entertainment Weekly listed Star Wars: The Clone Wars as one of the five worst films of 2008 with critic Owen Gleiberman saying, It's hard to tell the droids from the Jedi drones in this robotic animated dud, in which the George Lucas Empire Strikes Back—at the audience.
 What wears you out is Lucas' immersion in a Star Wars cosmology that has grown so obsessive-compulsively cluttered yet trivial that it's no longer escapism; Because this movie has bad lightsaber duels and the lack of the original cast, it's something you want to escape from.

 Ain't It Cool News posted two reviews of the film during the week before its release, but pulled them down due to an embargo placed on those attending the screening its writers attended.
 The same reviews were re-posted on the site, on the day of the film's release.
 The retraction prompted some readers to allege a conspiracy by Lucasfilm to keep negative press out of circulation until the release of the film, but although the review by site creator Harry Knowles was negative, Drew McWeeny said that his review was positive and that no such conspiracy existed.

 Several critics compared The Clone Wars to a Saturday morning cartoon and described it as little more than a plug for the upcoming animated series.
-Linda Barnard, of the Toronto Star, said the movie "pretty much drives a stake into the heart of every loyal fan of the movies.
+Linda Barnard of the Toronto Star said that the movie "pretty much drives a stake into the heart of every loyal fan of the movies.
 And now [George Lucas is] out to stick it to those too young to know about Jar Jar Binks."
-Variety magazine reviewer Todd McCarthy said, "This isn't the Star Wars we've always known and at least sometimes loved."
-Joe Neumiar, of the New York Daily News, wrote, "If this were a true Star Wars film, right about now somebody would say, '...I've got a bad feeling about this.'"
-In his review for Entertainment Weekly, critic Owen Gleiberman gave the film an F grade and wrote, "George Lucas is turning into the enemy of fun."
-Carrie Rickey, of The Philadelphia Inquirer, said, "The best that can be said about the movie is that it's harmless and mostly charmless.
+Variety magazine reviewer Todd McCarthy said: "This isn't the Star Wars we've always known and at least sometimes loved."
+Joe Neumiar, of the New York Daily News, wrote: "If this were a true Star Wars film, right about now somebody would say, '...I've got a bad feeling about this.'"
+In his review for Entertainment Weekly, critic Owen Gleiberman gave the film an F grade and wrote: "George Lucas is turning into the enemy of fun."
+Carrie Rickey of The Philadelphia Inquirer said: "The best that can be said about the movie is that it's harmless and mostly charmless.
 The Clone Wars is to Star Wars what karaoke is to pop music."